-Planning a trip to Iceland is so much easier when you’ve been there before.
+We’re going to Iceland in April!
+This will be our second trip to Iceland.
+The trip-planning has been so much easier than the first time around for sure.
 I remember feeling quite overwhelmed when I was planning our first trip in 2013.
 So much to see, so little time!
-(Two weeks is not enough time to see everything Iceland has to offer, unfortunately.)
-Though not being able to afford to rent a 4×4 vehicle did help limit our options a little bit.
+(You can’t see everything Iceland has to offer in just two weeks, unfortunately.)
+Though not being able to afford to rent a 4×4 vehicle did help simplify our plans a little bit.

-I did find out that in April there’ll be light between 6 in the morning and 9 in the evening, the temperatures will be hovering between 0 to 5 degrees Celsius, and it will be rainy at best.
+I did find out that in April there’ll be daylight between 6 in the morning and 9 in the evening (13 hours of daylight at the beginning of the month and 16 by the end), the temperature will be hovering between 0 to 5° Celsius (32-41° F), and the weather could be either snowy or rainy, depending on our luck.
 Doesn’t sound too bad to me.
 I think I can handle that!
-(Full disclosure: I’m Canadian.)
-Trying to pack light, however, is going to be a big pain in the butt since I will need to pack a bulky winter coat (the wind is brutal in Iceland so, even though it doesn’t seem that cold, a good winter coat is still needed to stay warm), which I doubt I will ever need in Paris.
+(Full disclosure: I’m Canadian and used to cold, wintry weather.)
+Trying to pack light, however, is going to be a big pain in the butt since I will need to pack my bulky winter coat (the wind is brutal in Iceland; it may not seem that cold, but trust me, packing a good winter coat is always a good idea), which I doubt I will ever need in Paris.
 But I’ll worry about it later.

-Why did we decide to go to Iceland in April, you ask?
+Oh, did I say Paris?
 Well, you might have heard that if you fly with Icelandair, you are entitled to a free stopover in Iceland for up to 7 nights.
-The plan is, we’re going to spend a week in Paris first (because I would like to know what the fuss about Paris in the springtime is all about; have you been?), and then we’re going to do the one week stopover in Iceland on our way back.
+Our plan is to spend a week in Paris, France first (because I would like to know what the fuss about Paris in the springtime is all about; have you been?), and then we’re going to do the one week stopover in Iceland on our way back.

-Since it still gets dark at night in April in Iceland, there is a slight chance that we might see the northern lights!
-I also read that puffins starts to go back to land in April to breed so there is also the slight chance that we might see those funny birds again.
-Add to that the smaller crowds, the still affordable hotel rooms and the slightly cheaper car rental to the equation and visiting Iceland in April will seem like the best idea ever. ;-)
+Since it still gets dark at night in April in Iceland, there is a slight chance that we might see the Northern Lights!
+I also read that puffins start to go back to land in April to breed so there is also the slight chance that we might see those funny birds again.
+Add to that the smaller crowds, the still affordable hotel rooms, and the slightly cheaper car rental to the equation and you too will think that visiting Iceland in April is the best idea ever. ;-)

-Of course with the El Niño still in effect, messing up weather pattern everywhere, April could totally be a bust and we could end up being stuck in a late winter storm for days, but I’ll take my chances.
+Of course with the climate change in progress, messing up weather patterns everywhere, April could totally be a bust and we could end up being stuck in a late winter storm for days, but I’ll take my chances.
 I’ve never been one to let the weather hold me back from having a great time while on vacation.
-The way I see it, crappy weather makes for some interesting vacation photos!
+The way I see it, crappy weather makes for some exciting photo opportunities!
 Plus, my husband is an excellent driver.
-We drive through treacherous weather condition pretty much every winter (we live in Canada after all) and he’s always brought us home safe.
+We drive through treacherous weather condition pretty much every winter (we live in rural Canada after all) and he’s always brought us home safe.